TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ![Fixed PCB](images/DCS03992_Bodges.JPG "&quot;Fixed PCB&quot;")

-## Blind implementation
+## FPGA implementation

-Ok, let's start writting code (well for FPGAs it's called RTL).
+Ok, let's start writing code (valid for FPGAs it's called RTL).

-At this point I did not have access to any hardware that supports ultranet so I started by writting a blind implementation meaning I wrote bothe the transmitter and receiver parts at the same time validating that they were working by connecting them together and looking a logic analyser captures.
+When I started writing the implementation, I did not have access to any hardware that supports Ultranet, so I started by writing a blind implementation, meaning I wrote both the transmitter and receiver parts at the same time, validating that they were working by connecting them together and looking at logic analyzer captures.

+I also foolishly didn't start a git repository right away because at the beginning I was "just messing around".
+That means that the implementation shown here is mostly the final version for part 1.

 ### Transmitter